Summary: Curiosity in the clay unit valley. Opportunity’s long journey is over. Yutu-2 creeps to the northwest on the Moon’s far side.

-For the overall context of Curiosity’s travels, see Pinpointing Curiosity’s location in Gale Crater.
+For the overall context of Curiosity’s travels, see my March 2016 post, Pinpointing Curiosity’s location in Gale Crater.

 » Read more